wilkie/gruesome/README.md

 # Gruesome

-The Ruby Z-Code Emulator and IF Manager (Currently in progress)
+The Ruby Z-Code Emulator and IF Manager (Currently in progress).
+It current can play version 3 games such as the ZORK trilogy.

+## Currently implemented

+* Majority of version 3 Z-Machine (Enough to play most games)

+## Next

+* Versions 4+ (Goal: Run Photopia)

-## Goals
+## Overall Goals

 There are several goals: